A Number Sense as an Emergent Property of the Manipulating Brain: Discussion

+An interesting question is whether object manipulation, which in our model acts as the supervisory signal during play, may be learned without supervision and before the learner is able to recognize numbers.
+Our work sheds no light on this question, and simply postulates that this signal is available and, importantly, that the agent is able to discriminate between the three put, take and shake actions.
+Our model shows that this simple signal on scenes containing a few objects may be bootstrapped to learn about integers, and to perform subitization and numerosity estimation in scenes containing many objects.

 Our investigation adds a concrete case study to the discussion on how abstraction may be learned without explicit supervision.
 While images containing, say, five objects will look very different from each other, our model discovers a common property, i.e. the number of items, which is not immediately available from the brightness distribution or other scene properties.
 The mechanism driving such abstraction may be interpreted as an implicit {\em contrastive learning} signal~\cite{hadsell2006dimensionality}, where the {\em shake} action identifies pairs of images that ought to be considered as similar, while the {\em put} and {\em take} actions signal pairs of images that ought to be considered dissimilar, hence the clustering.
 However, there is a crucial difference between our model and traditional contrastive learning.
-In contrastive learning it is the designer who hand-crafts the similarity and dissimilarity training signals in order to achieve an intended learning goal.
-I.e. the abstraction is directly built into, not discovered by, the network.
-By contrast, in our model it is the network itself that associates a meaning of `close' and `far' to the P,T,S actions, and ultimately discovers the abstraction.
-This abstraction is surprisingly strong -- while the primary supervised task, action classification, does not generalize well beyond the three objects used in training, the unsupervised abstractions of number and quantity extend far beyond it.
+In contrastive learning, the similarity and dissimilarity training signals are pre-defined for each image pair and the loss is designed to achieve an intended learning goal -- to bring the embeddings of similar images together and push the embeddings of dissimilar images apart.
+In our model, image pairs are associated by an action and the network is free to organize the embeddings in any manner that would be efficient for solving the action prediction task.
+The learned representation is surprisingly robust -- while the primary supervised task, action classification, does not generalize well beyond the three objects used in training, the abstractions of number and quantity extend far beyond it.